-Reviews for Starving Men
+Reviews of Starving Men

-"In this debut thriller, a psychiatrist in Ireland enlists a professional killer to exact long-awaited revenge on behalf of his country.
+In this debut thriller, a Dublin-based psychiatrist enlists a professional killer to exact long-awaited revenge on behalf of his country.

 Dr. Michael Gleeson, whose father was an active member of the Irish Republican Army, counsels individuals with ties to the decommissioned IRA.
 His latest patient is Turlough O’Sullivan, an admitted killer suffering from problems like OCD.
 Michael offers Turlough a paying gig: find and kill John Bingham, aka Lord Lucan, who fled London decades ago under suspicion of murdering his wife and a nanny.
 Michael’s motive is surprising: One of Lord Lucan’s ancestors evicted citizens from their homes during Ireland’s Great Famine.
 Michael has other targets for Turlough as well—descendants of powerful men whose actions resulted in the deaths of well over a million Irish people.